-UK's Harry and Meghan in South Africa on first tour since baby's birth
+UK's Harry and Meghan start South African tour in Nyanga township

 Ahead of the royal couple’s arrival, a small crowd of around 100 gathered outside the church, singing and dancing to the beat of a marimba band, while a throng of local and international media jostled for positions.

-Children, some of them of nursery age, wore white Justice Desk t-shirts bearing the words “I’m not too young to be heard”.
+Children, some of nursery age, wore white Justice Desk T-shirts bearing the words “I’m not too young to be heard”.

-Harry and Meghan will later visit the District 6 museum that honours thousands of families forcibly removed during the apartheid era after the area, adjacent to the Cape Town business district, was declared whites-only and bulldozers moved in to demolish homes.
+Harry and Meghan will later visit the District 6 museum that honours thousands of families forcibly removed during the apartheid era after the area, adjacent to the Cape Town business district, was declared whites-only area in 1966 and bulldozers moved in to demolish homes.

+A large crowd gathered outside the museum waiting for the royals to arrive, with a large Union Jack flag visible.

 Harry, Queen Elizabeth’s grandson and sixth in line to the throne, has been visiting southern Africa for two decades for holidays and conservation work.